 Employees who have been married for one year or less.
 Employers cannot dismiss employees from the date of the request for publication of the marriage until one year after the date of the marriage.
 Any dismissal in this period is null and void unless the employer demonstrates that the reason for the dismissal is due to:

 a just cause;

 the employer's business closing down; or

 Recent case-law has extended this protection to male employees.

 Representatives of the works council.
 The dismissal of a representative of a works council on union grounds is unlawful.

 Dismissal for objective reasons (individual redundancy) is determined by reasons related to the business activity, the organisation of work and to its regular functioning.
 Relying on the case law, a genuine redundancy must derive from a real need for the employer to make a certain position redundant in order to deal with economic, organisational and production reasons.
 Individual redundancies are subject to the rules outlined in Question 19 and Question 20.

 The individual and collective redundancy pay is equal to severance pay on dismissal (see Question 19, Severance payments).
-In addition, starting from 1 January 2013, a new unemployment benefit (Assicurazione sociale per l'impiego (ASPI)), is provided, under certain circumstances, to people who have been dismissed.
-The benefit will be approximately equal to a maximum of EUR1,150 per month, paid for a maximum period of 12 months.
-By 2016 the maximum duration will increase to up to 18 months for those aged over 55.
+In addition, starting from 1 January 2013, a new unemployment benefit (Nuova Assicurazione sociale per l'impiego (NASPI)), is provided, under certain circumstances, to people who have been dismissed.
+The benefit will be approximately equal to a maximum of EUR1,300 per month, paid for a number of weeks equal to half of the contributions weeks of the previous four years.
 The employers will contribute to its funding.

-A collective redundancy occurs when a company employing more than 15 persons, as a result of a business reorganisation, intends to make at least five dismissals within 120 days, in either:
+A collective redundancy occurs when a company employing more than 15 persons, as a result of a business reorganisation, intends to make at least five dismissals (including executives) within 120 days, in either: